apnex/probe/README.md

 	-e PROBE_SERVER_PORT=4040 \
 apnex/probe
 ```

+NOTE: It is preferable to use `--net host` so that the UI reports the correct hostname of the node

 **Where:**
 - `PROBE_SERVER_PORT` is the server listening tcp port.
 Defaults to `4040` if not specified